Learning how to clean skateboard bearings is vitally important if you want to maintain the optimum quality of your bearings.

 Then simply pop the shields back on, they should go back on easily with a little pressure;

-This is something we should all aim for as it is a much more environmentally friendly and cost effective approach.
+This is something we should all aim for as it is a much more environmentally friendly and cost effective approach to keep your old bearings lasting longer.